-Green tea helps to reduce sebum secretion, improve the blood supply of hair follicles, promote hair regeneration, prevent hair aging, thus delaying the process of hair follicle atrophy and reducing hair loss.
+Green tea can help to reduce sebum secretion, improve the blood supply of hair follicles, promote hair regeneration, prevent hair aging, thus delaying the process of hair follicle atrophy and reducing hair loss.

 3. He Shou Wu tea

-He Shou Wu (Fo-Ti) is a famous traditional Chinese medicine and have good effects of treating hair loss and blackening hair.
+He Shou Wu (Fo-Ti) is a famous traditional Chinese medicine and has good effects on treating hair loss and blackening hair.

 He Shou Wu has some toxic and side effects.
 So should take in a small amount and choose the specially processed He Shou Wu.

 Making He Shou Wu tea: cut the He Shou Wu into small pieces, put them into a cup, pour boiling water, and brew it for 5-10 minutes.
 He Shou Wu tea tastes a little bitter, so you can add some sugar or honey.